How do I renew my driving licence at 70?

 Can I still drive while waiting for the DVLA to renew my licence?

-While your application is being processed you can usually continue driving once your application has been received by the DVLA, provided you have not been told by your doctor or optician not to.
+Yes, while your application is being processed you can usually continue driving once your application has been received by the DVLA, provided that:

-As well as meeting the medical standards of fitness to drive, you must previously have held a valid licence and can only drive vehicles you have applied for on your current application and were entitled to drive on your previous licence.
+You only drive vehicles you have applied for on your current application and were entitled to drive on your previous licence

 How can I retain C1 and D1 entitlements after 70?